-RECEIVER AND HAND-HELD THERMOSTAT REMOTE CONTROL KIT - GHRCT
+RECEIVER AND HAND-HELD THERMOSTAT REMOTE CONTROL KIT - CGHRCT SERIES

-For all models.
-Allows the gas log heater to be operated in a manually or thermostatically controlled mode.
+Allows the gas log heater to be operated in a manually or thermostatically-controlled mode.
 You can turn the gas log heater on and off without ever leaving the comfort of your easy chair.

-RECEIVER AND HAND-HELD REMOTE CONTROL KIT - GHRC
+RECEIVER AND HAND-HELD REMOTE CONTROL KIT - CGHRC SERIES

-For all models.
 Allows the gas log heater to be turned on and off by using a hand-held remote control.